Programme Outline

 Entry Requirements

-- Meet the NCEA Level 1 Literacy and Numeracy Requirements, or provide evidence of achievement at an equivalent level; or
+- Meet the NCEA Level 1 Literacy and Numeracy requirements, or provide evidence of achievement at an equivalent level; or

 - Attend an information session with a member of the academic staff and successful completion of the alternative academic entry test.

-Professional Criteria
+Professional requirements

 This request is consistent with industry expectations and the type of work undertaken whilst on the programme or as a graduate of the programme.

-If the declaration identifies any issue that may impact on the applicant’s ability to complete the programme, the applicant can discuss these with the Programme Coordinator at an information session.
+If the declaration identifies any issue that may impact your ability to complete the programme, you can discuss this with the Programme Coordinator at an information session.
 EIT | Te Pūkenga reserves the right to decline entry to the programme should an applicant’s Police record be such that they would be considered unsuitable for the type of work undertaken whilst on this programme or by graduates of this programme.
-The guidelines on which this decision will be based are the relevant professional association or industry requirements.
+The guidelines on which this decision is based are the relevant professional association or industry requirements.

-Other Requirements
+Other requirements

 Entry with Credit